 Three-time Oscar nominee Mark Ruffalo stars not only in one leading role, but two, playing twin brothers Dominick and Thomas Birsdey.
 According to the official description,

 I Know This Much Is True focuses on how mental illness affects a family.
-Joker won Joaquin Phoenix an Oscar, but it was also a movie some people either loved or hated.
+'Joker' — May 16 Joker won Joaquin Phoenix an Oscar, but it was also a movie some people either loved or hated.
 Reviews ranged drastically, but there’s still no denying that Phoenix is a talented actor who made even more of a name for himself in the leading role.
+'Downton Abbey' — May 9

 Only four years after the hit television series said farewell, the